Cognigy/Documentation/docs/en/docs/live-agent/cognigy-live-agent-oauth.md

 </figure>

-Once you entered your credentials, it redirects to the Live Agent dashboard with the Cognigy.AI account logged in.
+Once you have entered your credentials, you will be redirected to the Live Agent Dashboard, with the Cognigy.AI account logged in.

->Note: Remember that the user needs to have the proper roles for login into Live Agent.
+>Note: Remember that the user needs to have the proper roles in order to login into Live Agent.
 Otherwise, an unauthorized error will be thrown.